Marx-wrld/Data-Structures-and-Algorithms-Interview/README.md

 OUTPUT: [2,3,5,7,11,13,17,19,23,29,31]

 ## Question 2
-2. Implement the FizzBuzz algorithm using Python
+2. Implement the FizzBuzz algorithm using Python.
+&nbsp
 => The Fizz and Buzz refers to any number that is a multiple is a multiple of 3 and 5.

 Solution: